Today, people read manga comic books worldwide but the content originated in Japan.

 Tuttle Publishing specializes in publishing innovative books on tourism, art, culinary arts, and martial arts, with a focus on Asian countries.

-Besides, this is a noteworthy manga company if you're looking to publish your comics, as Tuttle Publishing accepts book proposals.
+This is a noteworthy manga company if you're looking to publish your comics, as Tuttle Publishing accepts book proposals.

 11. Digital Manga